TABMED 2025 projects

 Application of computational methods to drug pharmacokinetics research

-research tasks and the deadline for its implementation: The offer of scientific cooperation is directed to a person who has documented publication of achievements in a given research area.
-Experience in molecular modeling involving the interaction of ligands with transporting proteins (docking techniques) and molecular dynamics methods are required.
-Estimated implementation date 1-31 August 2024.
+Tasks: The offer of scientific cooperation is directed to a person who has documented publication of achievements in a given research area.
+Experience in molecular modeling involving the interaction of ligands with transporting proteins (docking techniques) and molecular dynamics methods are required

 Supervisor: Dr hab.
 Alicja Nowaczyk, prof. UMK (alicja[at]cm.umk.pl)